PepeTheBuilder/WiDS-challenge1/README.md

 # WiDS-challenge1
-my and my teammates codes that we used for the WiDS challenge 1
+my and my teammates @andreeaonaci codes that we used for the WiDS challenge 1 And we were in top3 in Romania